-The Guilderland Recommended Reading web page has been created to present current, relevant and high-interest literature to foster reading for pleasure in young adults.
+The Guilderland Recommended Reading web page has been created to present current, relevant and high-interest literature to foster reading for pleasure in children and young adults.
 The page contains an extensive list of titles in a variety of genres to appeal to a wide audience at all levels.
 In addition, we have included brief descriptions of the books as provided by the publisher.
 Some titles for our older students may contain mature content and we recommend using reviews to make informed decisions when selecting books.

 It is our goal to provide parents and students with ample resources that can be used to sustain development of skills and a life-long love for reading.
 Teachers look forward to learning more about their students reading journeys.
 We encourage all students to jot down reading reflections or maintain a reading journal for sharing with their friends and classmates.

 Suggested titles for students in Kindergarten & Grade 1